This post contains affiliate links. Thanks for your support!

 - Collaborate– Meet with your kids as they work and see where they are and how they are doing.

 - Be Available– Being a mentor doesn’t mean disappearing.
-It means being available while your student is working and
+It means being available while your student is working and consult with them.

 Also, remember that as parents, you can choose to find other mentors for your kids based on interest.
 Mentors come in the form of online classes, local opportunities, family members, and other trusted adults.